 The Art Institute of Chicago’s first website was designed in 1995.
 It had information for prospective visitors, event details, exhibition promotions, and explained the highlights of our Collection which were organized by curatorial department.

 Even with several iterations of the website between then and now—and the addition of mountains of content and plug-ins—little had changed to what was driving the spirit of the site, especially in relation to the Collection.
 See these two screen shots, from our site in 1999 to the last rendition of our site before the redesign nearly ten years later to see my point:

 In other words, we knew that taking on this project would mean more than a simple design re-skinning.
 To capture the experience we wanted, we were going to do a full upheaval: an entire cleanup of our content and data, an audit and simplification of our tech systems and information architecture, a design system that could make our site evolve consistently, and an experience-focused concept that would reflect the Art Institute’s point-of-view.

 Three years after my first day on the project, the website is finally live.

-At the heart of the site is our Collection, now able to be searched accurately and browsed alluringly.
+At the heart of the site is our Collection, now able to be searched accurately and browsed delightfully.
 Unpacking the artwork from their departmental silos and displaying them side-by-side shows the full encyclopedic volume and diversity, or as our mission states “Art of Our Time, Art of All Time”.

 The artwork that appears at the root of the unfiltered Collection page is weighted in response to popularity of page visits, democratizing the results to show our most prominent icons.